The ability to sing excellent background vocals at a recording session is one of the hallmarks of a truly professional singer.

 Starting with a discussion about vocal blending, we’ll move on to work on a basic understanding of recording mics, mic technique, vocal technique, and more.
 Groups of three will record background parts focusing on all aspects of genre-appropriate blending.

 No matter how focused you may be on solo work, remember that many stars were background singers before they reached stardom (e.g., Mariah Carey, Luther Vandross, Sheryl Crow, Katy Perry, Whitney Houston, Mary J. Blige, Gwen Stefani, John Legend, Cher, Melba Moore, Valerie Simpson, Keri Hilson, Phil Collins, Faith Evans).
 Come develop a marketable skill that can take you places.

-This class is ONLY offered during the Spring semester so look for the Vocal Audition Form to open approximately 4 – 6 weeks before the Spring registration period.
+This class is ONLY offered during the Spring semester so look for the Vocal Audition Form to open several weeks before the Spring registration period.

 First, please fill out this Vocal Audition Form.
 Then, prepare one audition video.
 All auditioning will be done with a video that you make and share with me on Google Drive.
 The Google Drive link is on the audition form.
-You should sing all three songs in one take.
+Ideally, you should sing all three songs in one take.

-- One song of your choice (in a different tempo from the first two) to be sung a cappella.
+3. One song of your choice (in a different tempo from the first two) to be sung a

 The songs should be from one of the contemporary genres (no musical theater or classical, please).
 You can use karaoke tracks to sing to.
 Make sure you are singing in a key that suits you by downloading the karaoke and changing the key if necessary.